 Bucknell’s improvement mirrored that of the conference as a whole in 2014-15, but the Bison were again able to finish in the top half of the league standings and grabbed the No. 4 seed for the conference tournament for the second consecutive year.
 The team finished 18-12, the program’s highest win total in eight years, and was above .500 at 10-8 in one of the most competitive seasons from top to bottom in league history.

 At the same time that the freshmen were winning awards, Bucknell’s veteran players were being recognized alongside the best players in the league.
 Shelby Romine was a First Team All-Patriot League selection in 2014, and Audrey Dotson landed a spot on the First Team in 2015.
-DeBoer and Klotz were both honored in 2016.
-In all, the Bison have had seven all-conference players in Roussell’s three seasons, while another five were voted to the All-Rookie squad.
+DeBoer and Klotz were both honored in 2016, and DeBoer earned the accolade for the second straight year in 2017.
+In all, the Bison have had 10 all-conference players in Roussell’s five seasons, while another five were voted to the All-Rookie squad.

 Prior to his time in Lewisburg, Roussell spent eight years as the head coach at the University of Chicago, where he compiled a 161-50 (.763) record, including a 52-5 mark with a 43-game regular-season winning streak over his last two seasons with the program.
 Roussell logged the most victories and highest winning percentage of any women’s basketball coach in Chicago’s 41-year history, while guiding the Maroons to their only three University Athletic Association outright championships.
 Two of those came in his final two years in Chicago, both on perfect 14-0 league records.
 Roussell’s teams also made four NCAA Division III Tournament appearances during his tenure, advancing to the Elite Eight once and to the Sweet Sixteen on three occasions.